ja4h3ad/enterprise-ai-substrate/README.md

 The gateway decouples applications from individual models and routes by task, modality, quality, latency, cost, privacy, residency, context needs, availability, and approved-use policy.

 The model becomes a replaceable capability behind a governed interface.
+The term I like to use here is "hot swap", or from back in my military days "selective interchange".

 ### 6. Semantic knowledge

 Semantic knowledge combines:

 - Enterprise ontology
-- RDF triples and knowledge graphs
+- RDF triples and knowledge graphs (or OWL, for a more complex approach).
 - Canonical entity resolution
-- Vector and lexical retrieval
+- Vector (semantic) and knowledge graph (graph DB) retrieval
 - Metadata and entitlement filters
 - Provenance and lineage
 - Domain rules and constraints